 To support the preparation of this Strategy, Council commissioned HillPDA to develop the following research papers available on Council's website:

+- Development feasibility testing;

+- Dwelling diversity;

-- Development feasibility testing (hyperlink); - Dwelling diversity (hyperlink); - Short term rental accommodation (hyperlink); and - Tiny homes (hyperlink).
+- Short term rental accommodation; and

+- Tiny homes.

-APPENDIX D: STRATEGIC CONTEXT
+APPENDIX C : STRATEGIC CONTEXT

 This Strategy was developed in the context of a wide range of local, regional and State legislation and policies as summarised below.